|

 (Pande, et al., 2002; page 179).
 In 1987, Motorola's total approach to quality

 became rebadged as Six Sigma.
 In 1991, the term was trademarked.
-Its commercialization
+Mikel Harry,

 While it is popular to credit Six Sigma with billions of dollars in savings